-- Interpreter services were available for patients who did not speak or understand English. - Staff communicated with patients in a way that they could understand, and communication aids and easy read materials were available.
+- Interpreter services were available for patients who did not speak or understand English.
+Patients were also told about multi-lingual staff that might be able to support them. - Staff communicated with patients in a way that they could understand, and communication aids and easy read materials were available.